arcxteam/twitter-farcaster-auto/README.md

 ## Quick Installing

-### 1. With Local Resources → Chrome/Chromium/Firefox/Edge
+### 1. Local Web Browser → Chrome/Chromium/Firefox/Edge

   Follow this for use on browser like chrome extensions